 Ersatz conjured a gun and pointed it at him.
 “I’m working with ELPIS to help Capricorn, Waltz.
 Can’t you see that?
 They showed me.
 We can’t trust Ophiuchus.
 Conductors are despicable.
-We need to destroy them all, but we can’t destroy them with Ophiuchus in the way.”
+We need to eliminate them all, but we can’t wipe them off the board with Ophiuchus in the way.”

 Werner couldn’t comprehend it.

 Ersatz lowered the gun.
-“Waltz, if you’d just understood then… about Ophiuchus and the Ariesian prince—”
+“Waltz, if you’d just understood… about Ophiuchus and the Ariesian prince—”

 “The Watch has existed for this moment, Waltz.
 Can’t you see?
 They can’t be allowed to exist.
 The syzygy.
-We saw it during the Tragedy of Aries—”
+We saw it during the war, the Tragedy of Aries—”

 A flash of purple light whistled from behind him and it hit its mark right through Ersatz’s shoulders.
 The man crumpled to the ground instantly.

 Footsteps resounded.
 Another group in different uniforms appeared from the cloud of dust and rushed past him.
-Those monochrome uniforms.
+Those monochrome suits.
 That sash.
 Ophiuchians.

 One straddled Ersatz and restrained him.